 A. Context of Passage Containing Textual Affinities

 A series of stories that follow the account of Israel’s leaving Egypt and Yahweh’s defeat of the Egyptians at the Red Sea relate a series of surprising events.
 One would have thought that Yahweh’s transferring Israel from vulnerability and bondage to a life of security and blessing had been achieved.
-But it has not been so.
-And now it transpires Pharaoh has not really disappeared: “the threat he stood for persists” (Houtman, Exodus, 2:370).
+But it has not been.
+And now it transpires Pharaoh has not really disappeared: “the threat he stood for persists” (Houtman).
 The Amaleqites come and fight with Israel, but the Israelites under Joshua defeat them.
 Then Yahweh says to Moses: “Write this as a commemoration on a document, and declaim it in Joshua’s ears: ‘I will definitely eliminate the memory of Amaleq from under the heavens.’”
 To which Moses adds, “Yahweh will have war against Amaleq through the generations” (Exod 17:8–16).
-The events point realistically to the way Israel’s life is going to be over the centuries, and also to the way will continue to provide for his people and support them.
+The events point realistically to the way Israel’s life is going to be over the centuries, and also to the way he will continue to provide for his people and support them.

 B. Context of Related Passages

 The OT traces Amaleq’s descent back to Esau (Gen 36).
 It was a tribe living south or southeast of Israel, and featuring in a number of references to conflicts from Genesis onwards.
 Amaleq itself features again in Deut 25:17–19, which fills out what happened between Amaleq and Israel.
-Its critique is that the Amaleqites attacked Israel “at the rear, all the people who were shattered behind you, with you yourself faint and weary.
+Its critique is that Amaleq attacked Israel “at the rear, all the people who were shattered behind you, with you yourself faint and weary.
 He had no awe for God.”
 Moses also affirms that it is Israel’s own task to “eliminate Amaleq’s remembrance from under the heavens.”
 It would be tempting not to do so—who wants to eliminate a people?
 But, says Moses, “you will not forget.”
-Mose also makes clear that this is not because the Amaleqites are Israel’s enemies but because of the inhumanity and godlessness of what they did.
+Moses also makes clear that this is not because the Amaleqites are Israel’s enemies but because of the inhumanity and godlessness of what they did.
 The context of Deuteronomy could thus also imply principles that the Israelites need to live by: if they behave like the Amaleqites, they may find themselves sharing Amaleq’s fate.

 Yahweh subsequently gives Saul a commission.
 He is to do as Moses said, making no exceptions.
 The Qenites apparently lived in the same area as the Amaleqites, and without being told (but apparently without being faulted for it) Saul bids the Qenites get out of the area, because they had acted with commitment (hesed) towards the Israelites when they left Egypt.
 Saul’s point thus complements Moses’s point in Deuteronomy: the Amaleqites should be struck down for their viciousness, but the Qenites should be protected for their faithfulness.
 “So Saul struck down Amaleq”; except that he spared Agag, the Amaleqite king, and the best of the flock, the cattle, and the fatlings.
 Which (among other things) led Yahweh to regret making Saul king (1 Sam 15:2–11).

 Much later, “Haman ben Hammedata the Agagite, foe of all the Judahites, he made a plan against the Judahites to destroy them.”
 But the efforts of Esther led to his and his sons’ execution (Esther 9:24–25).
-Literally or metaphorically, Haman is an Amaleqite and a descendant of the king whom Saul kept alive, and a man who behaves with the viciousness of his forebears, and Esther acts more thoroughly than Saul in doing as Moses and Yahweh says.
+Literally or metaphorically, Haman is an Amaleqite and a descendant of the king whom Saul kept alive, and a man who behaves with the viciousness of his forebears, and Esther acts more thoroughly than Saul in doing as Moses and Yahweh say.

 C. Exegetical Techniques/Hermeneutics Employed